frostney/tilelogic/README.md

 Provides logic for tilemaps.
 There is no actual drawing involved, that is something you need to do for yourself.

+## Features
+* Small and simple
+* Provides *only* the logic for tilemaps
+* No dependencies

+## Installing
+`tilelogic` is available for NPM and Bower.
+Use either `npm install tilelogic` or
+`bower install tilelogic`
+to install the library.

+Don't use Bower or NPM?
+Just grab the `tilelogic.js` file from the `dist` folder.

 ## Constructing a tilemap

 ```javascript